Horizontal cropped view of American Stanford dog hiding under a blanket

 Noise anxiety in dogs is a phobia or strong feeling of fear around loud noises, like sounds from fireworks or thunderstorms.
 It can result in many anxious behaviors or even cause dogs to bolt out of fear and get lost.

-If your dog suffers from a fear of loud noises, there are choices available to help relieve their stress.
+If your dog has noise anxiety, choices are available to help relieve their stress.
 You must consult your veterinarian for a proper diagnosis and treatment plan before you attempt to remedy the problem on your own.
+Here’s what you should know about canine noise anxiety including symptoms, causes, and treatments.

-On the less extreme end of the spectrum, a fear of thunder may just cause some shaking and clinging to their human.
+Noise anxiety can result in many symptoms and have different severity levels for dogs.
+On the lower end of the spectrum, a fear of thunder may just cause some shaking and clinging to their human.
 On the other extreme, it may cause panicked running, destructive chewing, defecating indoors, or even jumping through a plate glass window!

 Here are a few symptoms that may vary in severity based on dogs’ levels of anxiety: